-SECTION III, OPERATION AND PROGRAMMING: provides information pertaining to operating characteristics, making measurements, panel features, operating features, operator's checks, basic operating instructions for local operation, and programming information for remote operation via the Hewlett-Packard Interface Bus (HP-IB).
+SECTION III, OPERATION AND PROGRAMMING: provides information pertaining to operating characteristics, making measurements, panel features, operating features, operator's checks, basic operating instructions for local operation, and programming information for remove operation via the Hewlett-Packard Interface Bus (HP-IB).

-SECTION IV, PERFORMANCE TESTS: Provides abbreviated procedures for operational verification which give the operator a high degree of confidence the the counter is operating properly; and performance tests, which provides the information required to check performance of the instrument against the critical specifications in Table 1-1.
-Also, an HP-IB verification test using the HP 85A desktop computer as a controller is provided in Section IV.
+SECTION IV, PERFORMANCE TESTS: provides abbreviated procedures for operational verification which give the operator a high degree of confidence that the counter is operating properly; and performance tests, which provides the information required to check performance of the instrument against the critical specifications in Table 1-1.
+Also, an HP-IB verification test using the HP Series 200/300 compatible controller is provided in Section IV.

 1-5.
-Additional copies of this manual and the Service Manual can be ordered through your nearest Hewlett-Packard Sales and Service Office.
+Additional copies of this manual and the Service Manual can be ordered through your nearest Hewlett-Packard Sales office.